 - Master's thesis amounting to 30 credits.

 The Board adopts the degree requirements for each degree.
-The degree requirements are based on the structure of the studies pursuant to § 5 and include the module names and the learning outcomes specific to the modules.
+The degree requirements are based on the structure of the studies pursuant to § 5 and include the module names and the core competences specific to the modules.

 The heads of department annually establish curricula for the degree programmes based on the degree requirements.
 The curriculum consists of study modules and courses and it constitutes a plan for in which stage of the studies courses and other elements of study are placed in accordance with the degree requirements.

 When the student applies the curriculum individually, the student draws up an individual study plan as determined and informed by Arcada.